-This section is in effect until the effective date of EPA's incorporation of the entirety of WAC 173-400-108 and 173-400-109 into the Washington state implementation plan as replacement for this section.
+This section is in effect until the effective date of EPA's removal of the September 20, 1993 version of this section from the SIPincorporation of the entirety of WAC 173 400 108 and 173-400 109 into the Washington state implementation plan as replacement for this section.
 This section is not effective starting on that date.